Diversity Week Spurs Virtual Conversations

 “Business really had a wake up call in a way that I had not seen happen before,” Powell told session moderator Lori Hall, of marketing agency Pop’N Creative.
 “You’re seeing a lot more willingness by a new generation of business leaders to speak up and commit their company culture resources to important social questions facing the nation.”

-“I would say that eight minutes and 46 seconds really jolted us,” Bakish said of the time police kneeled on Floyd’s neck prior to his death.
-“It’s created a reckoning that’s led us all to confront systematic racism and bias that lives around us.
-We need to examine what we need to do to make diversity, inclusion, equity and justice a reality for everyone.”
+“I would say that eight minutes and 43 seconds really jolted us,” Bakish said of the time police kneeled on Floyd’s neck prior to his death.
+“It’s created a reckoning that’s led us all to confront systematic racism and bias that lives around us.”

 The pandemic “has enabled us to think so much more creatively and pivot and work very quickly in brand new ways that we never thought we could,” Discovery Inc. chief lifestyle brands officer Kathleen Finch said during an Oct.
 5 WICT session called “Navigating Chaos in a COVID World.”

-Black News Channel president and CEO Princell Hair added it's important for the industry in general and the country at large to continue to remain diligent in diversity and inclusion efforts while not turning a blind eye to the plight of those who may have different experiences.
+Black News Channel president and CEO Princell Hair added it’s important for the industry and the country to stay diligent in diversity and inclusion efforts while not turning a blind eye to the plight of those who may have different experiences.

 Weekly digest of streaming and OTT industry news